Forensic Logic provides access to its universe of law enforcement data in three separate but interconnected ways:

 A centralized data system architecture differs dramatically from county or regional data and analytical sharing architectures in that all data is sent to a central national warehouse, where it is normalized and then distributed to local subscribers.
 As an analogy, a central data facility works similar in fashion to how Federal Express sends all of its packages to Memphis TN for sorting before distributing packages back to local destinations.

-The LEAP system is hosted in one centralized data facility where data from all agencies participating in LEAP is stored and can be shared and analyzed in the aggregate therefore transcending geopolitical boundaries that offenders ignore.
+The LEAP Network is hosted in one centralized data facility where data from all agencies participating in the LEAP Network is stored and can be shared and analyzed in the aggregate therefore transcending geopolitical boundaries that offenders ignore.
 As just one example, several hundred offenders who had been arrested or were being sought for arrest by law enforcement agencies in the state of Texas, reside in Oakland California, more than 1,800 miles away – further illustrating the mobility of the criminal element and the value of a truly national law enforcement data sharing system.

 Our cloud-based, software-as-a-service (SaaS) model means that a tablet, smartphone, or PC is the only hardware necessary to access and analyze the data in the Forensic Logic network.
-Here are a few ways in which Forensic Logic and the LEAP System minimize cost to our customers:
+Here are a few ways in which Forensic Logic and the LEAP Network minimize cost to our customers:

 No cost for central hardware Unlike systems that reside at local police departments or sheriff offices, with a centralized hosted SaaS configuration, there is no cost to the participating agency for hardware servers and associated load balancers.
 The cost is amortized over the service life and upgrades to hardware do not rely on future grants or capital budget allocations.
 The most effective and efficient hardware is utilized in order for the service to minimize its ongoing operating costs.
-The LEAP system employs multiple centrally located servers, load balanced and configured in a three tier network of web servers, application servers and database servers to deliver results from user queries and associated analysis rapidly.
-Servers are frequently upgraded with the most efficient equipment and specialized equipment is often employed when it delivers the best user experience for LEAP subscribers.
-In addition, since the LEAP system is in operation in multiple time zones, server hardware has a higher utilization factor, and therefore lower cost to subscribers, than servers dedicated to one application at one location.
+The LEAP Network employs multiple centrally located servers, load balanced and configured in a three tier network of web servers, application servers and database servers to deliver results from user queries and associated analysis rapidly.
+Servers are frequently upgraded with the most efficient equipment and specialized equipment is often employed when it delivers the best user experience for LEAP Network subscribers.
+In addition, since the LEAP Network is in operation in multiple time zones, server hardware has a higher utilization factor, and therefore lower cost to subscribers, than servers dedicated to one application at one location.

 No cost for central database software Law enforcement data query and analysis relies on database software and associated applications.
 In addition, the National Information Exchange Model or NIEM, a US DHS and US DOJ agreed upon data model requires mapping of local law enforcement data elements into the national NIEM standard to facilitate communication between and amongst law enforcement agencies.
 This is most often achieved by mapping data elements from an originating system into a standard database schema.
-All of the costs of database software, associated operating systems, mapping software and data and performing data mapping from local law enforcement systems into nationally recognized standards are performed at no additional cost other than initial integration fees and ongoing subscription fees to LEAP network member.
+All of the costs of database software, associated operating systems, mapping software and data and performing data mapping from local law enforcement systems into nationally recognized standards are performed at no additional cost other than subscription fees to LEAP Network member.

 No cost for extra bandwidth Information systems that are heavily used typically require additional communications bandwidth when the information system is located at a law enforcement agency or city/county facility.
 The cost of a new T1 line to accommodate such usage can range between $500 and $1,000 per month.
-Since the LEAP system is centrally located and all communications bandwidth emanates from that central location, there is no additional bandwidth cost for a law enforcement agency.
+Since the LEAP Network is centrally located and all communications bandwidth emanates from that central location, there is no additional bandwidth cost for a law enforcement agency.
 This can save an agency as much as $6,000 annually due to not needing one additional T1 line.

 No cost for to Federal Law Enforcement connectors Connections to federal law enforcement investigative networks require special software and web browser rendering applications to be built in order to retrieve data in FBI, ATF, DEA, Bureau of Prisons, US Marshall Service, TSA, CBP, ICE, Coast Guard, Secret Service and military service data bases.
 In addition to the software, a comprehensive network connection integration and special data sharing MOUs are required between the US DOJ, US DOD, US DHS in order to facilitate such connections.
-As a LEAP member, subscribers receive automatic access to the federal investigative data through the LEAP portal without any additional programming or software development.
-As a member of LEAP, data sharing MOUs with US DHS, US DOD and US DOJ are part of the standard LEAP MOU that all subscribers adopt.
+As a LEAP Network member, subscribers receive automatic access to the federal investigative data through the LEAP Network without any additional programming or software development.
+As a member of the LEAP Network, data sharing MOUs with US DHS, US DOD and US DOJ are part of the standard LEAP Network MOU that all subscribers adopt.

 No additional allocation of overhead With software-as-a-service information delivery, no additional bandwidth, nor floor space, nor 24/7 intrusion detection equipment nor personnel monitoring is required resulting in little to no additional overhead costs for customers.
-The LEAP system absorbs all overhead costs often associated with law enforcement information technology software that is installed locally at a law enforcement facility.
+The LEAP Network absorbs all overhead costs often associated with law enforcement information technology software that is installed locally at a law enforcement facility.

 No maintenance and support costs The ongoing costs of software, hardware and application maintenance are often overlooked when making economic comparisons between different information technology products and services.
-In the case of LEAP, database software upgrades, operating system upgrades, equipment replacements and maintenance, application maintenance and bug fixes, and the personnel required to install such upgrades, enhancements and fixes are all absorbed in the cost of subscribers annual fees.
+In the case of the LEAP Network, database software upgrades, operating system upgrades, equipment replacements and maintenance, application maintenance and bug fixes, and the personnel required to install such upgrades, enhancements and fixes are all absorbed in the cost of subscribers annual fees.
 There is no additional fees for application upgrades, since upgrades and enhancements are performed continuously, as frequently as every four weeks.

 Cost-free upgraded, forever Unlike most software companies that install software onsite at a law enforcement or municipal facility, our SaaS model allows continuous improvement and rapid updates and enhancements depending on customer needs.
-The Forensic Logic LEAP system is fully updated as frequently as every four to six weeks and new capabilities and modifications become immediately available to all subscribers.
+The Forensic Logic LEAP Network is fully updated as frequently as every four to six weeks and new capabilities and modifications become immediately available to all subscribers.
 Accordingly, customers with specific needs that are common to the entire network of participating agencies may see special requests implemented in a rapid 8 to 12 week period of time.

 With a few keystrokes, our system can help your agency generate operational reports such as CompStat and internal reporting.
-Here are just a few tools in the LEAP system that will help your agency meet its reporting and accountability requirements:
+Here are just a few tools in the LEAP Network that will help your agency meet its reporting and accountability requirements:

 CompStat CompStat is an accountability and reporting approach to police management first implemented by NYPD in 1996 and attributed with a continually declining crime rate in New York City.
 It has been adopted in a number of other cities, Los Angeles being the largest and achieving similar results as New York.
-The interactive CompStat reports available in LEAP were developed with the assistance of the CompStat team at NYPD.
+The interactive CompStat reports available in the LEAP Network were developed with the assistance of the CompStat team at NYPD.
 Not only are the reports available online, but the interactive nature of the reports permit drill down by users into the incidents that aggregate up to the CompStat report.

 Charting In addition to tabular display of law enforcement information, it is often easier to visualize patterns through the use of charts.

-LEAP provides an interactive charting capability in a number of standard formats to chart incident and offender information.
+LEAP Network provides an interactive charting capability in a number of standard formats to chart incident and offender information.

 Exporting of Data, Maps and Charts Many proprietary information technology systems do not provide comprehensive report writer and chart maker capabilities.
 In these instances, it is convenient if data can be exported into other more comprehensive reporting or charting applications such as Excel, Powerpoint or Crystal Writer.
-Data selected by LEAP queries are easily exported in a number of standard formats including Microsoft Excel, Microsoft Word, Microsoft Powerpoint, comma-delimited or XML for consumption by applications external to the LEAP system.
+Data selected by LEAP queries are easily exported in a number of standard formats including Microsoft Excel, Microsoft Word, Microsoft Powerpoint, comma-delimited or XML for consumption by applications external to the LEAP Network.
 In addition to the export of data, it is important that charts, graphs and maps also be exportable in image format for inclusion directly into reports.
-LEAP facilitates the export of maps, charts and link charts in several image formats that can easily be included in external applications such as Microsoft Word or PowerPoint.
+The LEAP Network facilitates the export of maps, charts and link charts in several image formats that can easily be included in external applications such as Microsoft Word or PowerPoint.

 How to Buy